Body-Mind Psychotherapy (BMP) is a somatic-cognitive approach to psychotherapy

 Training and Consultation: BMP offers a unique perspective on body-mind integration, somatic psychology, body psychotherapy, and psychotherapy in general.
 BMP can be utilized effectively for individual psychotherapy, couples and family counseling, group therapy, education and training.

 Click here for training information.

 For consultation applying BMP principles in your clinical practice, teaching, or personal development, available in person or by phone/Skype for long distance.
-Simply call 303-440-8889 to schedule with Susan.
+Simply email or call 303-440-8889 to schedule with Susan.
 Most people are surprised by how effective phone and Skype consultation can be in working with the body-mind and core personal issues.